-Q2.
-Do I have a right to be informed of the allegations/charges against me?
+(ii) Do I have the right to be informed of the allegations/charges against me?

-When you are arrested in the act of committing a crime, or immediately after a crime (arresto or fermo) you have no right to be informed of the allegations until an interrogation by the prosecutor or until the hearing for the validation of the arrest (udienza di convalida), which is held before a judge within four days of the arrest.
+If you were arrested in the act of committing a crime, or immediately afterwards (arresto or fermo), you only receive summary (basic) information about the allegations against you.
+In practice, you will only be given more detailed information about the allegations at the interrogation by the prosecutor, or at the hearing at which your arrest is confirmed (udienza di convalida), which takes place within four days of your arrest.

 In other circumstances (i.e. when you are not caught in the act of committing an offence), the police will need a warrant for your arrest (a formal document authorising your arrest).
-They will show you the warrant, which contains information about the allegations against you, the evidence held against you, the reason that led to your arrest, etc.
+They will show you the warrant, which contains detailed information about the allegations against you, the evidence held against you, the reason that led to your arrest, etc.

-(b) Right to inform people:
+(b) The right to inform people:

-Q3.
-Do I have a right to have the consulate informed of my arrest?
+(i) Do I have a right to have the consulate informed of the arrest?